novakov-alexey/novakov-alexey.github.io/content/ann-in-scala-1/index.md

 It is one data record:

 1. x: 12 input columns as 1 x 12 matrix
-1. w1: 12 x 6 matrix + 6 x 1 matrix for baises
+1. w1: 12 x 6 matrix + 6 x 1 matrix for biases
-1. w2: 6 x 6 matrix + 6 x 1 matrix for baises
+1. w2: 6 x 6 matrix + 6 x 1 matrix for biases
-1. w3: 6 x 1 matrix + 1 x 1 matrix for baises
+1. w3: 6 x 1 matrix + 1 x 1 matrix for biases
 1. yHat: scalar number

 An amount of hidden layers and neurons are parameters to be tuned by an expert, i.e. externally to the main algorithm.